wixette/fountain2html/README.md

 You can also host and run `index.html` locally with any web server.

-In the web app, you can drag and drop, or upload a .fountain file to the page, and it will be converted to HTML.
-You can also select a theme from the dropdown menu.
-The converted HTML will be rendered in the page and ready for printing.
+In the web app, you can drag and drop, or upload a .fountain file to the page.
+You can also input the screenplay text directly.
+The Fountain content will be converted to HTML automatically.
+Then you can select a theme from the dropdown menu.
+The converted HTML will be rendered in the page and ready for printing (to a PDF file or to papers).

 ## Use the command-line utility